openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 Special Exams Experience
 ------------------------

-To take a proctored exam, the learner must now be enrolled in a `verified` course track.
+To take a proctored exam, the learner must now be enrolled in a :code:`verified` course track.
 Note that ID verification (IDV) is not required.

 ======================